Comprendre les réglementations antitrust dans les fusions et acquisition

 Prior notification of mergers

-For certain mergers and acquisitions, prior notification is required.
+For some mergers and acquisitions, prior notification is required.
 This means that the parties to the transaction must inform the Competition Bureau before proceeding with the transaction.
 This requirement generally applies to large transactions.

 Notification criteria

-Content of the notification
+Contents of the notification

-Competitive impact assessment
+Competition impact assessment

-Analysis of the markets concerned
+Analysis of the relevant markets

-Assessment of anticompetitive effects
+Assessment of anti-competitive effects

-Solutions and Remedies to Antitrust Concerns
+Solutions and Remedies for Antitrust Concerns

 Structural solutions